Alternative guide

 • The business wants weekly or daily evidence checks without manually configuring a crawl.

-• The paid deliverable needs to be a concise handoff with issue IDs, affected URLs, severity, and fix steps.
+• The paid deliverable needs to be a concise automated packet with issue IDs, pages to fix, priority, and fix steps.

 • A specialist needs broad crawl data, exports, directives, metadata inventories, or custom crawl configuration.